CurtisMN/joplin-wasteland-rules/safety.md

 451- 500Fps Bolt only.
 Minimum engagement distance 90ft.
 You must have a sidearm that shoots under 400Fps and that can use semi fire to use indoors.

 Eye Pro-  Full seal eye pro is a must that is Z87+ rating.
 If under the age of 18, then you must have full face protection.
 Keep eye pro on at all times, unless you are in a safety area.
 If you are wishing to use mesh, please contact a Joplin Wasteland admin.

+Face Masks- Face will be a part of PPE for this game.
+You are allowed to remove your face mask to drink, eat or if you are in your personal vehicle.